armin-fx/BandedScad/doc/draft_transform.md

 #### skew_at_points [^][contents]
 [skew_at_points]: #skew_at_points-
-skew an object in a list at position `p`.
+Skew an object in a list at position `p`.

 _Arguments:_
 ```OpenSCAD